ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/import-data/import-data-file.markdown

 ![Figure 3.
 Advanced Import Options - Transform Script](images/import-from-file-advanced-transform-script.png "Advanced Import Options - Transform Script")

 - **Use Transform Script**
-  Enabling it allows you to provide a transform javascript, that would operate on each document contained by the file.
+  Enabling this **advanced** option allows you to provide a transform javascript, that would operate on each document imported from the file.

 {CODE-BLOCK:javascript}
 delete this['@metadata']['@change-vector']